-Yarn/Hook: Red Heart Boutique Unforgettable, WW yarn and L/11 – 8.00mm hook was used in the photos – this pattern is customizable to any yarn/hook combination
+Yarn/Hook: Red Heart Boutique Unforgettable, Medium Weight Yarn and L/11 – 8.00mm hook was used in the photos – this pattern is customizable to any yarn/hook combination

 Pattern is worked in continuous spirals.
 Do not join rounds or chain 1 unless indicated.